Understanding the State Budget Process

-Civil legal aid programs in Massachusetts provide legal assistance to low-income individuals and families in a variety of cases, including housing, employment, education, health care, and family law, among others.
-Below are a series of fact sheets created by the Massachusetts Legal Assistance Corporation that detail the number of cases closed in each issue area, as well as client stories and specific ways civil legal aid helps clients.
+Civil legal aid organizations in Massachusetts provide legal assistance to low-income individuals and families in a variety of cases, including housing, employment, education, health care, and family law, among others.
+Below are a series of fact sheets created by the Massachusetts Legal Assistance Corporation that detail the types of cases closed in each issue area, as well as ways civil legal aid helps specific groups of clients.

 • Family Law and Domestic Violence [PDF]